arceos23/social_media_app/social_media/README.md

 High priority

+- Allow sign in with email and password
 - Check XSS concerns with using display name in UI in conjunction with Google authentication.
-Seems to just the person's name, so not sure if the concern is warranted in this auth scenario
+Seems to be just the person's name, so not sure if the concern is warranted in this auth scenario
 - Security rules for Firestore once deploying to Vercel
 - Implement ability to heart comments - once per signed in user - and disable button as appropriate

 Low priority

-- Consider updating posts to return something besides react fragment component
+- Consider refactoring any pages to server side rendering (consider tradeoffs)
 - Add try catch where appropriate to handle errors - looking to get basic functionality implemented first
-- Consider ways to rerender page after CRUD operation rather than refreshing the page - could use optimistic UI or explore other techniques
+- Consider ways to rerender page after CRUD operation rather than refreshing the page (only occuring for some pages with next router refresh) - could use optimistic UI or explore other techniques
 - Review code and consider refactoring any repeated MUI component patterns into custom components
 - Clean up typescript types
 - See if less verbose solution to passing props from Comments component to Comment components